-- Main farming activity – arable, such as cereal crops and oilseeds, as well as crops which are combine harvested such as field peas and lupins (which can be included in animal feed!)
+- Cereal crops and oilseeds are grown here as well as crops which are combine harvested such as field peas and lupins (which can be included in animal feed!)

-- Horticulture – the growing of vegetables, fruit, flowers and salad crops, is also big.
-These range from the orchards of Kent to the plant nurseries of Surrey, the complex glasshouses of the West Sussex coast and the salad growers of the Isle of Wight
+- The growing of vegetables, fruit, flowers and salad crops, is also big.
+These range from the orchards of Kent to the plant nurseries of Surrey, the complex glasshouses of the West Sussex coast and the salad growers of the Isle of Wight.

 - The South West extends from the south-western tip of Cornwall to the northern border of Gloucestershire

-- Main farming activity – predominantly dairy farming but with some arable, beef and sheep and horticultural farming
+- They mainly farm dairy here with some arable, beef and sheep and horticultural farming.

 - The warmer climate here is ideal for growing thick grass for feeding dairy cows.
-Cows produce milk, which is an important part of our daily nutrition (Click here to find out more about nutrition)
+Cows produce milk, which is an important part of our daily nutrition!

-- Main farming activity – livestock farming in the rural west to intensive arable farming in Warwickshire and parts of Shropshire
+- Livestock farming in the rural west to intensive arable farming in Warwickshire and parts of Shropshire.

-- Main farming activity – sheep and beef.
+- Sheep and beef are farmed all the way over here!
 There are around 9 million sheep, 700,000 cows (approximately half of which are dairy) and 25,000 pigs in Wales

-You may have noticed in the shops that lots of the food is labelled as ‘organic’ or your eggs and so on are ‘free range’.
-These are both important terms.
+You may have noticed in the shops that lots of the food is labelled as ‘organic‘ or your eggs are ‘free range‘.
+These are both important!